Constitution of the British Society for Medical Dermatology

 President and Committee

 5. The business of the Society shall be conducted by a Committee consisting of an elected President, Secretary, Treasurer and no more than nine other members.
 At least one member of the Committee will be a Dermatology trainee.
-Additionally, the Immediate Past President will be a member of the committee for one year.
+The committee may choose to co-opt additional members according to the needs of the committee.

-(a) The President shall serve (subject to Sub-paragraph (f) below) for a term of office typically two years, not exceeding three years.
+6. (a) The President shall serve (subject to Sub-paragraph (f) below) for a term of office, not exceeding three years.
 The President shall not be eligible for immediate re-election as President, for one year after the end of their term of office.
-The President will be invited to remain on the committee as Immediate Past President for one year.
+The President will be invited to remain on the committee as Immediate Past President until the end of the term of the following President.

 (f) A member of the Committee may retire at any time during his or her term of office, by notice in writing to both the President and Secretary.